 The Company, acting as Processor, shall be liable for the damage caused by Processing only where it has not complied with obligations of Data Protection Laws specifically directed to Processors or where it has acted outside or contrary to the Customer instructions.

-7. Effective date
+6. Effective date

-The DPA shall come into force on the Effective Date shall be automatically terminated when the Agreement terminates or expires for any reason, notwithstanding the survival of the relevant provision for as long as Personal Data related to a Party is retrained by the other Party.
+The DPA shall come into force on the Effective Date shall be automatically terminated when the Agreement terminates or expires for any reason, notwithstanding the survival of the relevant provision for as long as Personal Data related to a Party is retained by the other Party.

-8. Governing law and venue
+7. Governing law and venue

 Governing law and venue are as set forth in the Agreement.
-For the avoidance of doubt,(i) this DPA shall be governed by and constructed in accordance with the laws of the State of New York of the United States of America (excluding its rules on conflict of law), and (ii) in the event that any claim related to this DPA cannot be subject to mandatory arbitration as a matter of law, the Parties irrevocably submit to the exclusive jurisdiction of the state and federal courts located in New York County, New York, and hereby irrevocably waive any claim that they are not personally subject to the jurisdiction of any such court, that such suit, action or proceeding is brought in an inconvenient forum or that the venue of such suit, action or proceeding is improper.
+For the avoidance of doubt, and without prejudice to any choice of law and jurisdiction governing Appendix 2,(i) this DPA shall be governed by and constructed in accordance with the laws of the State of New York of the United States of America (excluding its rules on conflict of law), and (ii) in the event that any claim related to this DPA cannot be subject to mandatory arbitration as a matter of law, the Parties irrevocably submit to the exclusive jurisdiction of the state and federal courts located in New York County, New York, and hereby irrevocably waive any claim that they are not personally subject to the jurisdiction of any such court, that such suit, action or proceeding is brought in an inconvenient forum or that the venue of such suit, action or proceeding is improper.

 This DPA prevails over any previous agreements with respect to this subject matter and, in particular, cancels and replaces any particular provisions in the Agreement which may relate to the Processing of Personal Data.

 By executing the Agreement and this DPA, the Parties also agree to be bound by the UK Addendum to the SCC.